NSDesign/Tool-craft/README.md

 # Watercolour
-Test the tool-craft Ui library to build apps, without the Ui headaches
+Watercolour painting simulator built with Claude and testing the tool-craft Ui guardrails library, build apps without the Ui headaches.